darwinhang/TweetIt/notes.md

 ### 12/19/2014
 I actually just want to insert a span at the beginning of the selected text.

+I was able to get the spans added.
+Now I just need to figure out how to add the persistent tooltip.

+### 12/20/2014
+Today, I'm going to get the tooltip finished, trying to use CSS to style it.

+Then, I'll have to decide how to handle tweet submission.

+### 12/21/2014
+Yesterday, I couldn't find the time to work on this, so I'll continue tonight.